-Marks AO1: Gathering, recording, research and investigation AOZ: Exploration and development of ideas AOS: Organisation and relationships of visual and/ or other forms control of materials, media and processes AO5: Personal vision and presentation ნ - & Adequate ability in investigation and research from a variety of sources and in recording from direct observation and/or other sources.
-Adequate exploration and manipulation of images and in developing ideas through processes.
-Adequate ability in recognition and organisation of visual and/or other forms.
-Adequately expresses ideas in visual and/or other forms and makes aesthetic judgements.
-Adequate exploration and experimentation with materials and an adequate ability to select and control media and processes.
-Adequate personal and creative response with adequate personal evaluation and critical thinking.
-6-7 Some evidence of investigation and research from sources.
+Adequateexploration andAdequateability inearchmanipulation of images and cesrecognition and organisation in Adeciiate exploration and in recording from processes. direct observation and/or processes. direct observation and/or cther mother sources. judgements. - Adequate personal and creative response with adequate personal evaluation and critical thinking.
+Some evidence of investigation and research from sources.
 Attempts to record from direct observation and/or other sources are made.
-Some evidence of exploration and manipulation of images.
-Attempts are made to develop ideas through processes.
-Some recognition and organisation of visual elements.
-Attempts are made to express ideas in visual and/or other forms and make aesthetic judgements.
-Some ability in exploration and experimentation with materials.
-Attempts are made to select and control media and processes.
+Some evidence of exploration and organisation of visual are made to express ideas in made to express ideas in made to express ideas in made are made.
+Some evidence of exploration and organisation and organisat sual and experimentation with and experimentation with materials.
+Attempts are ideas in made to select and control if forms and media and processes.
 Some ability in personal and creative response.
 Attempts are made to make personal evaluation and show critical thought.
-4-5 5- A little investigation and research from sources.
+A little investigation and research from sources.
 Some limited recording from direct observation and/or other sources.
-A little exploration and manipulation of images.
-Some limited development of ideas through processes.
-A little ability in recognition and organisation of visual elements.
-Some limited expression of ideas visually and few aesthetic judgements.
-A little ability in exploration and experimentation with materials.
-Some limited ability to select and control media and processes.
+A little ability in recognition and recognition of images.
+Some limited some limited development of ideas and/or other sources.
+A little ability in recognition and recognition of images.
+Some limited exploration of images.
+Some limited expression of visual and few aesthetic and judgements. ecognition A little ability in exploration of visual and experimentation with limited as ability to select and control media and processes.
 A little personal and creative response.
 Some limited personal evaluation and critical thinking.
-5 Very limited in terms of investigation and research or recording from direct observation and/or other sources.
-Very limited exploration and manipulation of images or development of ideas through processes.
-Very limited ability in recognition and organisation of visual elements.
-Slight evidence of expression of ideas visually and few aesthetic judgements.
-Very limited ability in exploration and experimentation with materials.
-Slight evidence of ability to select and control media and processes.
+Very limited in terms of investigation and research investigation and research or development of ideas observation and/or other sources. ity in Very limited ability in exploration and experimentation with materials.
+Slight evidence few of ability to select and control media and processes.
 Very limited personal and creative response.
 Slight evidence of personal evaluation and critical thinking.
-0 No rewardable work.
 No rewardable work.
-No rewardable work.
+No rewardable work. ork.
 No rewardable work.
 No rewardable work.